Brian Donohoe: Parliamentary career

 Donohoe was elected to the House of Commons at the 1992 general election for the Cunninghame South constituency after the retirement of the previous Labour MP David Lambie.
 Donohoe held the seat with a majority of 10,680 votes, and continued as the MP until 2015, when he was defeated at the general election by Philippa Whitford of the Scottish National Party by 13,589 votes.
 He made his maiden speech in the House of Commons on 13 May 1992.
 In parliament he served as a member of the Transport Select committee, in its various forms, from 1993 until 2005.
-He has been a member of the Administration Select Committee since the 2005 general election.
+He was a member of the Administration Select Committee from the 2005 general election.

 In November 2008, Donohoe was one of eighteen MPs who signed a Commons motion backing a Team GB football team at the 2012 London Olympic Games, saying football "should not be any different from other competing sports and our young talent should be allowed to show their skills on the world stage".
 The football governing bodies of Scotland, Wales and Northern Ireland are all opposed to a Great Britain team, fearing it would stop them competing as individual nations in future tournaments.

-Donohoe opposes same-sex marriage and has stated that he will oppose the rest of his party and vote against the government bill to introduce same-sex marriage in England and Wales.
+In February 2013, Cooper voted against the second reading of the Marriage (Same Sex Couples) Act 2013.
+Subsequently, in May 2013 the MP voted against the bill’s third and final reading, opposing the legalisation of same-sex marriage within England and Wales.

 Donohoe's seat of Cunninghame South was abolished, and between 2005 and 2015 he represented the redrawn seat of Ayrshire Central.